 Who Gets Trochanteric Bursitis?

-It appears to be much more common in women with one review putting it at 80% compared to men.
+It appears to be much more common in women with one review putting it at 80% compared to men, particularly women from 40 to 60 years of age.
 Overall it is quite common at around 15% in women and 8.5% in men.
-There seems to be no pattern with age or race.

 Treatment of Trochanteric Bursitis

-A large number of treatments have been tried.
+A large number of treatments have been tried and the best treatment is not clear.
 Physiotherapy is a worthwhile starting point before more aggressive treatments.

 A graded return to the activity responsible for the problem is then planned and the patient will be given a long-term programme to minimise the chances of recurrence.